tetsuoseto/owasp_pdf_5/README.md

 ## Machine Translation with OWASP PDF 5

 1. Get access to Ubuntu on your local linux box or Ubuntu instance on cloud.
 Tested on Ubuntu Desktop 24.04.2 LTS.
 Should work on cloud as well.
-2. Get API key of OpenAI Platform.
+2. Get API key of OpenAI Platform and set it to env.variable:TRANSLATE_ACCESS_KEY.
 Buy $5 or $10 credit initially.
 We use GPT-4.1-nano($0.10 / 1M input tokens) or GPT-4.1-mini($0.40 / 1M input tokens).
 One ASV language round costs 25 cents or less.
 3. When you install OWASP PDF 5, easiest is [Download ZIP](https://github.com/tetsuoseto/owasp_pdf_5/archive/refs/heads/v5.0.0_poc.zip) -- the owasp_pdf_5-5.0.0_poc.zip (~600MB) contains everything you need.
 If you have git-lfs installed, 'git clone' also works.
 Follow the OWASP PDF v5.0.0 Installation steps and verify the installation.
 4. Pick your language, e.g, de-DE and run the ./owasp_pdf command with `--mt gpt-4.1-nano` option.